bharathappali/installer/docs/configuration.md

 - Must contain a tag (e.g. `:v0.1.0` or `:latest`)
 - No spaces or shell-special characters (`;`, `|`, `&`, `$`, `` ` ``, etc.)
 - Maximum 255 characters

+### Optional components

+Jafra MCP Server and Quarkus MCP Server are skipped when their image variable is empty.
+To enable them, set the image in `lib/images.env` or pass the CLI flag.